 |Julie Egan is Director of Municipal Research, Portfolio Manager at Community Capital Management primarily responsible for municipal credit analysis and research.
 As part of the portfolio management team, Julie assists in analyzing and structuring new deals on behalf of clients.
 Julie is also a member of the Investment Management and Trading Committee.

 In 2015, Ms. Egan was elected to the Smith’s All Star First Analyst Team in Housing and has been a consistent nominee for Smith's All-Star Municipal Analyst Team.
-In 2014 and 2013 she was elected to its Second Team and Third Team, respectively.
+In 2016 and 2014 she was elected to its second team.
+In 2013 she was elected to its third team.

-Julie serves on the Board and as Vice Chair of the National Federation of Municipal Analysts.
+Julie became Chair of the National Federation of Municipal Analysts in early 2017.
 She previously served as President for the Southern Municipal Finance Society from 2008 to 2010 and 2012.

 Prior to CCM, Julie was a Senior Municipal Research Analyst and Director at Evergreen Asset Management Corporation, Wachovia's asset management arm and currently Wells Cap.
 Prior to that, she was a Senior Municipal Research Analyst for John Nuveen & Company, Inc. in Chicago and began her investment career in 1986.